tiffany1576/personal_portfolio/Capstone/README.md

 Key data elements:
 1. Using the OpenData API and SodaPy, acquire Kentucky Medicaid Prescription information
 2. Using the OpenFDA API, acquire the FDA full drug listing and National Drug Codes.
 These NDCs will be used to identify the opioid prescriptions in the Medicaid dataset
+3. Using the OpenData API and SodaPy, acquire Kentucky Medicaid Enrollment Infomration through June 2019.
+Supplement this data with data taken from each of the monthly reports provided by the [Kentucky Cabinet for Health and Family Services](https://chfs.ky.gov/agencies/dms/dafm/Pages/statistics.aspx)

 ### Data Cleaning and Engineering <a id = 'cleaning'></a>